loulou1994/Interactive-comments-section-main/README.md

 - Navigate to the project folder through the command line.
 - Run npm install to download the required dependencies
 - Run gulp
-- A local Live server should load and a dist folder is created.
+- A local Live server should load and generate the index.html.

 ## Table of contents